khalil-research/PyEPO/doc/source/content/examples/model.rst

 Model
 +++++

-``spo`` contains several pre-defined optimizations models with GurobiPy and Pyomo.
+``PyEPO`` contains several pre-defined optimizations models with GurobiPy and Pyomo.
 It includes the shortest path problem (GurobiPy & Pyomo), the knapsack problem (GurobiPy & Pyomo), and the traveling salesman problem (GurobiPy).

 Our API is also designed to support users to define their own problems based on GurobiPy and Pyomo.
 Besides the API of GurobiPy & Pyomo, users can also build problems from scratch with whatever solvers and algorithms they want to use.

-To build optimizations models with ``spo``, users do **not** need specific costs and objective functions since the cost vector is unknown but can be estimated from data.
+To build optimizations models with ``PyEPO``, users do **not** need specific costs and objective functions since the cost vector is unknown but can be estimated from data.

-.. warning:: For convenience, optimization problems in ``spo`` always **minimize** the cost.
+.. warning:: For convenience, optimization problems in ``PyEPO`` always **minimize** the cost.
 Therefore, for maximization problems, we need convert them into minimization by multiplying the cost vector with -1.

-Optimizations model in ``spo`` is an object of ``optModel``.
-The following code snippets use ``spo.model`` to build ``optModel``:
+Optimizations model in ``PyEPO`` is an object of ``optModel``.
+The following code snippets use ``pyepo.model`` to build ``optModel``:

 Pre-defined Models